Improving Immunization Rates Through Regular Camps and Incentives in India

 A Seva Mandir social worker who lived in each village informed mothers of immunization camp availability and educated them on the benefits of immunization.
 The vaccine package administered was the WHO/UNICEF Extended Package of Immunization (EPI), which is the package provided by the Indian government.
 At the first immunization, every child was given an official immunization card indicating name, parent's name, and the date and type of each immunization performed.
 When a child arrived at a camp without an immunization card and it could not be ascertained whether they had received a given immunization, he or she was immunized.

-Intervention B: Using the same immunization camp infrastructure as intervention A, intervention B also offered parents 1 kg of lentils per immunization administered, and a set of thalis (metal meal plates) upon completion of a child' s full immunization course.
+Intervention B: Using the same immunization camp infrastructure as intervention A, intervention B also offered parents 1 kilogram of lentils per immunization administered, and a set of thalis (metal meal plates) upon completion of a child's full immunization course.
 The value of the lentils was about Rs.
-40 (less than one dollar), equivalent to three quarters of one day' s wage.
+40 (less than US$1), equivalent to three-quarters of one day's wage.
 The incentives were provided as an agent to help offset the opportunity cost of taking a child to be vaccinated.
 Compliance with the full course of immunizations was verified by the child' s health card.

-Incidence of full immunization (child received 5+ vaccinations): Among children aged 1-3 years, 38.3 percent were fully immunized in intervention B villages, compared to 16.6 percent in intervention A villages, and 6.2 percent in comparison villages.
+Incidence of full immunization (child received five or more vaccinations): Among children aged 1-3 years, 38.3 percent were fully immunized in intervention B villages, compared to 16.6 percent in intervention A villages, and 6.2 percent in comparison villages.
 A child was 6.19 times as likely to be completely immunized in intervention B villages as in comparison villages, and 2.69 times as likely to be immunized in intervention A villages relative to comparison villages.
-Children in areas neighboring intervention B villages are also more likely to be fully immunized relative to those in areas adjacent to intervention A villages (20 percent vs. 10 percent), suggesting that reliable camps with incentives also prompted parents from farther away to get their children immunized.
+Children in areas neighboring intervention B villages are also more likely to be fully immunized relative to those in areas adjacent to intervention A villages (20 percent vs 10 percent), suggesting that reliable camps with incentives also prompted parents from farther away to get their children immunized.